-- 3. Individuals are still permitted to cultivate food (i.e. farming) and tend to livestock.
+- To engage in activities or perform tasks essential to their health and safety, or to the health and safety of their immediate family or household members (including, but not limited to, livestock and pets), such as obtaining critical medical supplies or medication, or visiting a health care professional for an imminent health need. - 2.
+To obtain necessary services or supplies such as canned food, dry goods, produce, pet supplies, meat, and any other household consumer products, and products necessary to maintain the safety, sanitation, and essential operation of residential living.
+When people need to leave home to obtain such necessities, they should do so in limited numbers and should at all times adhere to Social Distancing Standards (such as: not shaking hands, standing several feet away from other people, avoiding crowds, etc.). - 3.
+Individuals are still permitted to perform necessary farming activities and tend to livestock.
 However, plan ahead to purchase hay and feed, if needed. - 4.
 Individuals are not required to remain indoors.
 Outdoor activity is encouraged and individuals may leave their immediate residence or home site area for exercise such as running or hiking, so long as movement is restricted to no more than five (5) miles from one's home. - 5.
-Wood collection and hauling, with an appropriate permit issued by the Navajo Nation Forestry Department, is a permissible activity; however, groups are limited to no more than 5 people, masks are required, maintain social distancing to the greatest extent possible, and use hand sanitizer.
+Wood collection and hauling, with a valid, appropriate permit issued by the Navajo Nation Forestry Department, is a permissible activity; however, groups are limited to no more than 5 people, masks are required, maintain social distancing to the greatest extent possible, and use hand sanitizer.
 Coal collection and hauling is also permissible with the same preventive measures. - 6.
-Refrain from gathering with individuals from outside your immediate household. - 7.
-Practice all individual preventative measures including wearing a mask in public, avoid public gatherings, maintain social (physical) distancing, and remain in your vehicle for curb-side and drive-through services. - 8.
-These restrictions do not apply to Essential Employees reporting to or from duty at an Essential Business that is exempted from closure below, or employees reporting to duty at a business or worksite located off the Navajo Nation, provided that the employee must have official identification or a letter of designation from their employer on official letterhead which includes a contact name and number for verification. - C. All Businesses not otherwise exempted herein shall be closed.
-The closure and cease operation requirement do not apply to Healthcare Operations, Essential Governmental Functions, or Essential Infrastructure Activities (as those terms are defined below).
-The closure requirement also does not apply to Essential Businesses as defined herein to include gas stations, grocery stores, convenience stores, hardware stores, laundromats, restaurants, food establishments, banks and similar financial institutions, and hay vendors, provided they comply with the following requirements: - 1.
-Essential Businesses may operate between the hours of 7:00 A.M.
-MST and 8:00 P.M.
-MST daily. - 2.
-Ensure that adequate social distancing is practiced.
+Refrain from gathering with individuals from outside your immediate household. - Practice all individual preventative measures including wearing a mask in public, avoid public gatherings, maintain social (physical) distancing, and remain in your vehicle for curb-side and drive-through services.

-- 3. Ensure that high-touch surfaces are regularly disinfected and thoroughly clean retail store areas and employee work areas. - 4.
+- 8. These restrictions do not apply to Essential Employees reporting to or from duty at an Essential Business that is exempted from closure below, provided that the employee must have official identification or a letter of designation from their employer, on official letterhead, and which includes a contact name and number for verification. - B. All Businesses not otherwise exempted herein shall be closed.
+The closure and cease operation requirement does not apply to Healthcare Operations, Essential Governmental Functions, or Essential Infrastructure Activities (as those terms are defined below).
+The closure requirement also does not apply to gas stations, grocery stores, laundromats, restaurants, food establishments, and hay vendors, provided they comply with the following requirements: - 1.
+Operate only between the hours of 7:00 A.M.
+MST and 7:00 P.M.
+MST daily, Monday through Friday only. - 2.
+Ensure that adequate social distancing is practiced. - 3.
+Ensure that high-touch surfaces are regularly disinfected and thoroughly clean retail store areas and employee work areas. - 4.
 Ensure that employees and customers wear masks. - 5.
 Make efforts to ensure that customers have on-site access to handwashing stations, sanitizer, or gloves. - 6.
-Limit the number of customers in any enclosed area. - 7.
+Limit the number of customers in any enclosed area and allow only (1) customer per family, unless the customer requires assistance, in which case one (1) assistant may help the customer. - 7.
 Restaurants and food establishments must operate on a curb-side or drive-through basis only. - 8.
-All health facilities should provide an opportunity to access COVID-19 vaccine and testing during the weekend. - 9.
-All businesses should report positive COVID-19 cases to the Navajo Health Command Operations Center at https://www.ndoh.navajo-nsn.gov/COVID-19. - 10.
-All businesses should otherwise comply with the requirements of Public Health Emergency Order No. 29 Declaring "Red Status" for Businesses (November 13, 2020).
+And otherwise comply with the requirements of Public Health Emergency Order No. 29 Declaring "Red Status" for Businesses (November 13, 2020).